 Instructions

-- Make sauce by adding soy sauce, sweet onion, sugar, and minced ginger.
-Mix well.
+- Make the poke marinade by adding 1.5 tablespoons soy sauce, ¼ sliced sweet onion, ½ tablespoon sugar, and ½ teaspoon grated ginger.
+Mix well until the sugar has dissolved.

-- Add salmon and sliced green onions to sauce.
-Mix well.
+- Add salmon and sliced green onions to the marinade.
+Mix the salmon poke gently until the salmon is well incorporated.

 Video